timmens/sawr/README.md

 # sawr

-This R-package contains the implementation of the SAW estimation procedure, introduced in _A Wavelet Method for Panel Models with Jump Discontinuities in the Parameters_ by by Bada O., Kneip A., Liebl D., Mensinger T., Gualtieri J. and Sickles R. C. (link to paper will appear soon).
+This R-package contains the implementation of the SAW estimation procedure, introduced in **A Wavelet Method for Panel Models with Jump Discontinuities in the Parameters** by _Bada O., Kneip A., Liebl D., Mensinger T., Gualtieri J. and Sickles R. C._ (link to paper will appear soon).

 ## Installation